-There are many arguments in favour of the revival of the city state, and for the limiting of stat-ism to small independent republican city states and kingdoms.
+There are many arguments in favour of the revival of the city state, and for the limiting of state-ism to small independent republican city states and kingdoms.

 Leaders in small and limited states are in closer proximity with their people.
 This obligates them to avoid succumbing to political corruption and criminality, since everyone is in closer quarters within the polis, and everyone therefore cares deeply that each caste is taking care of its duty in a symbiotic chain of command.
 When leaders live within small states it is easier for the population to hold them accountable (under pain of death) to uphold the original virtues of the culture.

 Within small and limited states, parasitic individualism and cowardice are not acceptable, since these vices make the small states conquerable and brings them to ruination.
 Noble virtues are upheld in order to secure the independence of small states from assimilation into larger states.

 The Italian city states during the renaissance exemplify miniature states (kingdoms) where individual and competitive culture developed an intense strain which influenced and elevated Europe into a high-culture society, primarily inspired by knowledge from the Greek city states in antiquity.